pubnub/moderation-dashboard/how-to-design-modertable-app.md

    - Block User: A blocked users should not be allowed to see messages or create new messages to any channels that they are blocked from.
-To enforce a blocked user on a particular channel using the user’s metadata, inspect the blockedChannels property of the user’s metadata.
+To enforce a blocked user on a particular channel using the user’s metadata, inspect the `blockedChannels` property of the user’s metadata.
 If the comma separated list in the value includes the current channel, the application should provide some type of GUI that informs the user they are blocked from the channel and does not allow them to subscribe or publish to that channel.
 Developers whose chat apps use PAM may wish to update the code in UserAction.js, replacing (or adding to) the call to handleMuteClick, with a call to the backend service that manages the PAM tokens, ie: https:/mypamservice.acme.com/blockUser?uuid=UUID&channel=CHANNELID.
 This interface should implement a pubnub.grant() call that sets the user's read and write permissions to false for the channel

+   - Flag User: Moderated chat apps may wish to implement the ability for one user to flag another user.
+Apps that implement this functionality should update the flagged user's metadata with the following key/values:

+     ```json
+     flag: true,
+     flaggedAt: "2021-09-10T07:40:15.538Z", // ISO timestamp when flagging occured
+     flaggedBy: "uuid - userName", // flagging user's uuid and name
+     reason: "reason for flagged"  // optional reason collected in flagging UI
+     ```

 2. Channels